MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 #### Recording layout when call includes two participants

 In a call recording with two participants, each participant’s outgoing video (or avatar) occupies one half of the recording, and both halves are vertical.
-This means that during a Remote Assist call, a Teams desktop user sees a horizontal slice of what you see, but the recording only captures the middle vertical slice of what you see.
-Furthermore, during the Remote Assist call, the Teams user only sees their outgoing video feed in the corner of the call, but in the recording, their outgoing video feed occupies half the recording.
+This means that during a Remote Assist call, a Teams desktop user sees a horizontal slice of the HoloLens user's view, but the recording only captures the middle vertical slice of the HoloLens user's view.
+Furthermore, during the Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams deskop user's outgoing video feed occupies half the recording.
 (If the Teams user turns off their outgoing video feed, their avatar will occupy half the recording.)

->[!Tip] To ensure that critical information is recorded, the HoloLens user must keep it in the center of their view.
+>[!Tip] To ensure that critical information is captured in the recording, the HoloLens user must keep it in the center of their view.

 ![Screenshot of Teams desktop showing a call between one desktop user and a HoloLens user with the screen split down the middle.](media/2call.png)

 #### Recording layout when call includes three participants

-In a Teams recording with three participants, each participant’s outgoing video (or avatar) occupies one third of the recording.
-Furthermore, during the Remote Assist call, the Teams user only sees their outgoing video feed in the corner of the call, but in the recording, their outgoing video feed occupies one third the recording.
+In a recording with three participants, each participant’s outgoing video (or avatar) occupies one third of the recording.
+During the Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams deskop user's outgoing video feed occupies one third the recording.
 (If the Teams user turns off their outgoing video feed, their avatar will occupy one third of the recording.)

 ![Screenshot of Teams desktop showing a call between three people.](media/3call.png)

 #### Recording layout when call includes four participants

-In a Teams recording with four participants, each participant’s outgoing video (or avatar) occupies one fourth of the recording.
-During the Remote Assist call, the Teams user only sees their outgoing video feed in the corner of the call, but in the recording, their outgoing video feed occupies one fourth of the recording.
+In a recording with four participants, each participant’s outgoing video (or avatar) occupies one fourth of the recording.
+During the Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams deskop user's outgoing video feed occupies .
 (If the Teams user turns off their outgoing video feed, their avatar will occupy one fourth of the recording.)

 ![Screenshot of Teams desktop showing a call between four people.](media/4call.png)

 #### Recording layout when call includes four or more participants

-A Teams recording including four or more participants splits the horizontal recording into four, with remaining participants’ avatars in the bottom-right corner of the recording.
+A recording including four or more participants splits the horizontal recording into four, with remaining participants’ avatars in the bottom-right corner of the recording.

 ![Screenshot of Teams desktop showing a call between five people.](media/5call.png)